Solutions: 18 - Add/remove = insert/delete

 Exercise 2 - No flag, no setter

 The diff usually shrinks the codebase.
-Most flag-based systems have boilerplate — assertion that flag is in correct state, log on flag change, setter that fires events — that becomes redundant once the transition is itself a structural move.
+Most flag-based systems have boilerplate - assertion that the flag is in the correct state, log on flag change, setter that fires events - that becomes redundant once the transition is itself a structural move.

 Exercise 3 - A second presence state